fluidself/fluidself.org/_books/psychology/creativity.md

 A person who wants to make a creative contribution not only must work within a creative system but must also reproduce that system within his or her mind.
 In other words, the person must learn the rules and the content of the domain, as well as the criteria of selection, the preferences of the field.

-**The Creative Personality**
+### The Creative Personality

 Are there then no traits that distinguish creative people?
 If I had to express in one word what makes their personalities different from others, it would be complexity.
 By this I mean that they show tendencies of thought and action that in most people are segregated.
-They contain contradictory extremes--instead of being an "individual," each of them is a "multitude."
+They contain contradictory extremes—instead of being an "individual," each of them is a "multitude."
 Ten pairs of apparently antithetical traits that are often both present in such individuals and integrated with each other in a dialectical tension.

 1. Creative individuals have a great deal of physical energy, but they are also often quiet and at rest.
 They work long hours, with great concentration, while projecting an aura of freshness and enthusiasm.